Analysis of the interpolating currents of baryons: anomalous dimension: Abstract

 \section{Abstract}

-The anomalous dimensions for the interpolating currents of baryons are indispensable inputs in a serious analysis of baryon QCD sum rules.
+The anomalous dimensions for the interpolating currents of baryons are indispensable inputs in a serious QCD analysis of baryon.
 However, the results in the literature are vague.
 In view of this, in this work, we investigate the one-loop anomalous dimensions for some interpolating currents such as those of $\Lambda_{Q}$ and proton.
-This work has more significance in pedagogy.
+Under the requirement of precise testing the Standard Model, this study is essential and significant for the QCD analysis in the future.